ronkok/Hurmet/docs/en/manual.md

 ## Unit-Aware Calculations

 Hurmet has a data type called a [quantity](#quantity) that contains both a numeric magnitude and a unit of measure.
-In a Hurmet math editing box, you write quantity literals between single quotation marks.
+In a Hurmet calculation editing box, you write quantity literals between single quotation marks.
 Examples:

 <table class="nogrid">
    <tr>